pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

       "StaticName": "field name"
     }

-We need another \'send an HTTP request to SharePoint\' action, and we need the **list Guid**.
+We need another 'send an HTTP request to SharePoint' action, and we need the **list Guid**.
 To get the list Guid, we need to add a **Parse JSON** action.
 If you are not familiar with that - I blogged about
 it: [How to use Parse JSON action in Power